HR leader

 • Speed to care: Can employees get an appointment within 24 hours?

-• Navigation and triage: Does the solution help employees find the right level of care (coaching vs. therapy vs. medication management)?
+• Navigation and triage: Does the benefit help employees find the right level of care, whether they need coaching, therapy, medication management, or a higher-acuity path?•

-• Evidence-based care: Are the providers vetted and using clinical best practices?
+• Evidence-based care: Are providers vetted and using clinical best practices?•

 Take the next step in fighting burnout